DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 5. Once the task is finished, you can click the names of the generated mesh pictures to view them in the app, or the links from the Trame or HTML servers to visualize the results.

 During agent execution, you may be asked for permission multiple times.
-To skip this, change the "Mode" below the chat box to "Bypass permissions". **IMPORTANT: The Bypass permissions mode may modify or damage system files.
+To skip this, change the "Mode" below the chat box to "Auto mode". **IMPORTANT: The auto mode may modify or damage system files.
 Use with caution!**

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-claude-app.png" style="width:400px !important;" />
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-claude-result.png" style="width:400px !important;" />